MQTT Performance Testing using Gatling

 }

-We can now upload this Gatling MQTT performance test script to our Gatling Enterprise environment and execute an MQTT performance test while watching the results generated in real-time.
+We can now upload the simulation to Gatling Enterprise and execute a load test while watching the real-time results.

-Remember that the MQTT protocol is different from the HTTP protocol that is commonly evaluated in Gatling and other performance test tools.
+Remember that the MQTT protocol differs from the HTTP protocol commonly evaluated in Gatling and other performance test tools.
 HTTP is a request-response protocol where a client waits for a response from the server.
-The MQTT protocol, on the other hand, is a publish-subscribe protocol that isn’t blocking threads waiting for a response.
-This means that a response time will not be recorded in the Gatling load test report unless we specifically configure an MQTT check in Gatling to block and await a response of an MQTT message.
+The MQTT protocol, on the other hand, is a publish-subscribe protocol that doesn’t block threads waiting for a response.
+Thus, Gatling does not record response times unless a check is configured to block and await a message response.

-Relevant metrics to monitor relating to MQTT testing, such as TCP connections, can be found in the Connections tab of the Gatling Enterprise test execution page.
+Relevant metrics to monitor for MQTT testing, such as TCP connections, can be found in the Connections tab of the Gatling Enterprise test execution page.

 Summary and Next Steps for MQTT Performance Testing

-In this article, we’ve seen how Java developers can start utilizing Gatling Enterprise to conduct performance evaluations of MQTT brokers at a massive scale whilst enduring minimal cost or development time.
+In this article, we’ve seen how Java, Scala, and Kotlin developers can start utilizing Gatling Enterprise to conduct performance tests of MQTT brokers at scale while enduring minimal cost or development time.

-The ability to simulate realistic MQTT performance test scenarios with enormous levels of traffic using the expressive Gatling MQTT DSL, combined with widely distributed geographic load test infrastructure deployable on demand in the cloud with a single click, makes Gatling Enterprise an outstanding choice for MQTT performance evaluation of your IoT system.
+The ability to simulate realistic MQTT performance test scenarios with high levels of traffic using the expressive Gatling SDK, combined with widely distributed geographic load test infrastructure deployable on demand in the cloud with a single click, makes Gatling Enterprise an outstanding choice for MQTT performance evaluation of your IoT application.

-To learn more about Gatling and how it can help transform your MQTT performance testing efforts, refer to the Gatling Enterprise site and sign up for a free trial of either the Self-Hosted or Cloud versions today.
+To learn more about Gatling and how it can help transform your performance testing efforts, contact our team to schedule a demo or discussion.